sanskrit-coders/sanskritnlpjava/README.md

+# Users
+## Library users
+* Maven repository being built..

+## Web-UI users
-The corresponding webserver hosts pages such as: http://sanskritnlp.appspot.com/forms/Chandas-de.htm etc..
-(These are listed from [https://sites.google.com/site/sanskritcode/projects])
+* The corresponding webserver hosts pages such as: <http://sanskritnlp.appspot.com/forms/Chandas-de.htm> etc..
+    * (These are listed from <https://sites.google.com/site/sanskritcode/projects>.)

+# Contributors
-Where is the code?
+## Where is the code?
-src/main/ has subfolders called java, scala.
+* src/main/ has subfolders called java, scala.
 They respectively contain code written in those languages.

-Javascript code is in war/js.
+* Javascript code is in war/js.

-HTML forms are found in war/forms.
+* HTML forms are found in war/forms.

-Scala programming tips:
+## Scala programming tips:
-* Building with maven:
-  * mvn3 clean install
-* Using Eclipse: Just use eclipse with the scalaIDE plugin.
-Set output folder WEB-INF/classes.
 * Using IntelliJ Idea IDE :
   * use provided project file.
 Install the scala plugin.
 Set up the source folders in the module.
   * Open any valid singleton with a main function.
 Run it using Ctrl Shift F10.
+* Building with maven:
+  * mvn3 clean install
+* Using Eclipse: Just use eclipse with the scalaIDE plugin.
+Set output folder WEB-INF/classes.

+## Deployment
+* Regarding **maven targets**: You can set up a maven goal in intellij as well.

+### Deploying to appspot.
+* Note that we're using appengine-maven-plugin in <./pom.xml>.
+  * It's use is described [here](https://cloud.google.com/appengine/docs/standard/java/tools/maven).
+* `mvn appengine:update` should do the trick - if you have right maven version.
+  * If you are doing this from intellij:
+    * a browser window will pop up, get SSO authentication done,
+    * give you a code to paste in the maven widget.
+* Local build: `mvn clean install`
+* Local dev server run: `mvn appengine:devserver`

+### Releasing to maven.
+* [Under construction.]

+### Building a jar.
+*